Stay Connected with CECH

 Paralegals may not provide legal services directly to the public, except as permitted by law.

 Paralegals are expected to write clearly and communicate effectively, both orally and in writing.
 Paralegals must possess a high degree of motivation and analytical reasoning capability.
 They need to pay attention to detail.
 Candidates should also be responsible, well-organized, mature individuals who are sincerely interested in pursuing a career as a paralegal.
 They must be trustworthy and discreet.
 Paralegals, like attorneys, are required to hold a position of trust with their client.
 As a paralegal, you must respect attorney-client confidentiality.
 Paralegals must possess good "people skills" and be able to work as part of the legal team.
 Computer skills are essential.

 This minor program option does not prepare a student to work as a paralegal.
 CECH does offer a Bachelor of Science degree in Paralegal Studies for those looking to pursue a career as a paralegal.

-Any matriculated undergraduate student with a 2.0 GPA can apply for the Minor in Paralegal Studies.
+Any matriculated undergraduate student at UC with a 2.0 GPA can apply for the Minor in Paralegal Studies.

 AccreditationThe University of Cincinnati and all regional campuses are accredited by the Higher Learning Commission.